fyrox-book/fyrox-book.github.io/src/beginning/scripting.md

 only compile your game, which usually takes a few seconds.
 Anyway, after some time you should see the editor window.

 ![editor](editor.png)

+To cut down iteration times, you may want to use a powerful-yet-dangerous tool called native code hot reloading.
+Learn more about it in [this chapter](hot_reloading.md).

 ## Adding Game Logic